NYUMedML/DARTS/README.md

 ```
 There are two model architectures: Dense U-Net and U-Net.
 Each of the model is trained using 2D slices extracted coronally, sagittally,or axially.
 The name of the model will contain the orientation and model architecture information.

-## Using Pretrained models to perform complete brain segmentation
+## Using pre-trained models to perform complete brain segmentation
 * Finally, the following code block can be used to perform segmentation:

 ```